Peripheral Artery Disease (PAD) Specialist

 Vascular Surgeon located in Bloomfield Hills, MI

 Peripheral artery disease can keep you from living a full life and may put you at risk for serious complications.
 The good news is that the highly trained medical staff at Bloomfield Vein & Vascular PLLC in Bloomfield Hills, Michigan, has the experience and expertise to help you.
-Book an appointment online or call today.

 Peripheral Artery Disease (PAD)